Resources / Blog Posts / Ask the Experts: Managing Challenging Family Dynamics Around the Holidays

 Answer

 Passive-aggressive behavior often occurs when a person lacks power and control.
 By putting down you, or your ideas, they are attempting to feel above or superior.
 Understanding this may help you to feel less triggered by their comments.
 It’s likely not about you, and so much more about them, and their own insecurities.
 You can choose to respond by speaking your truth with kindness, or by choosing to not engage.
 Knowing that they will likely make comments, it’s helpful to prepare yourself ahead of time.
-A simple affirmation statement “It’s not about me, it’s about them” or imagining yourself in a bubble of white light, can help to protect your own energy.
+A simple affirmation statement “It’s not about me, it’s about them,” or imagining yourself in a bubble of white light, can help to protect your own energy.

 Allison Villa, Registered Psychotherapist and Relationship Expert

-Navigate: Relationship Struggles
+Navigate: Relationship struggles

 Question